-The Art at the Start project is a collaboration between art psychotherapist Vicky Armstrong and experimental psychologist Dr Josephine Ross.
+The Art at the Start project is a collaboration between art therapist Vicky Armstrong and experimental psychologist Dr Josephine Ross.
 We are interested in the impact participation in art can have upon the social well-being of young children and how shared art experiences may help to build strong attachment relationships: What happens when young children make art together with their important adults?
 How does engagement with the arts contribute to a child’s individual development?
 How can we describe what is happening when making art?
 Can we show that art making is creating change in a measurable way?

 Our project will explore a number of approaches to this question, looking at both art therapy and participative arts.
 We will be working in art galleries, health settings, the baby lab and even festivals.